defaultxr/xr-abstractions/README.md

 `kfilename` - abstraction for making paths. used by `snd~`, `drumseq`, `anaseq` and others. **NOTE: you might want to edit this since it uses my paths.**

 `khsl` -

-`kspigot~` - graphical audio spigot (left inlet is for the audio, right inlet is to open or close the spigot)

-`kspigot` - graphical message spigot (left inlet is for the messages, right inlet is to open or close the spigot)

 `mcb` -